Icinga/icinga2/doc/21-development.md

 #### Class Compiler <a id="development-develop-design-patterns-class-compiler"></a>

-Another thing you will recognize are the `.ti` files which are compiled by our own class compiler into actual source code.
+Something else you might notice are the `.ti` files which are compiled by our own class compiler into actual source code.
 The meta language allows developers to easily add object attributes and specify their behaviour.